 Our application for an investigational device exemption, or IDE, for the EMPOWER pivotal trial, a randomized, prospective, placebo-controlled multicenter trial of our Maestro System in the United States, has been approved by the FDA, allowing us to start the EMPOWER trial.
-We expect to commence the trial in the third quarter of 2007 upon receipt of approval from the relevant institutional review boards at the various sites at which we will be conducting the trial, and expect to complete enrollment in the first half of 2008.
+In the third quarter of 2007 we began to enroll and implant subjects in the trial.

+We expect to complete enrollment in the first half of 2008.
 Conducting a clinical trial of this size, which involves screening, assessing, testing, treating and monitoring patients at up to 15 sites across the country, and coordinating with patients and clinical institutions, is a complex and uncertain process.

-The commencement of our EMPOWER trial could be delayed for a variety of reasons, including:
+Enrollment of patients in our EMPOWER trial could be delayed for a variety of reasons, including:

-- reaching agreement on acceptable terms with prospective clinical trial sites; - manufacturing sufficient quantities of our Maestro System; - obtaining institutional review board approval to conduct the trial at a prospective site; and - obtaining sufficient patient enrollment, which is a function of many factors, including the size of the patient population, the nature of the protocol, the proximity of patients to clinical sites and the eligibility criteria for the trial.
+- reaching agreement on acceptable terms with prospective clinical trial sites; - manufacturing sufficient quantities of our Maestro System; - · obtaining institutional review board approval to conduct the trial at a prospective site; and - obtaining sufficient patient enrollment, which is a function of many factors, including the size of the patient population, the nature of the protocol, the proximity of patients to clinical sites and the eligibility criteria for the trial.